-Since my childhood spent in the hills of eastern Kentucky, I have always pursued a connection with animals and their environment.
+Since my childhood spent roaming the farms of eastern Kentucky, I have always pursued a connection with animals and their environment.

 Petcetera’s creation marked the fruition of a long-time dream to own my own business while committing my life to professional pet care.
-I’ve always been happiest when caring for my menagerie (see below); I knew I’d be even happier ensuring that the pets of Colorado share the same quality life as my own.
-I’m one of the only pet sitters that specializes in caring for parrots and I am proud that my life experience with birds has given me that gift.
-I’m blessed to have a job that I love, working with animals who I cherish as much as my own.
+I’ve always been happiest when caring for my menagerie; I knew I’d be even happier ensuring that the pets of Colorado share the same quality of life as my own.
+I’m blessed to have a job that I love and that I can pursue my life's passion every day.
+Owning and maintaining a successful business in the pet industry is a blessing I will never take for granted.

 In Memoriam - Pets I've Lost